bajetech/AstraX/docs/docs/guide/usingFreighterNode.md

 ---
 id: usingFreighterNode
-title: Using Freighter in node.js
+title: Using AstraX in node.js
 ---

 We now have an extension installed on our machine and a library to interact with it.
 This library will provide you methods to send and receive data from a user's extension in your website or application.